Solution of the v-representability problem on a one-dimensional torus: Conclusions and outlook

+With our main result proven and brought into context, we want to conclude with a list of follow-up questions and ideas how to generalize our findings.

-\begin{itemize} \item A first open question would be that of the `maximality' of the proposed $v$-representable density set $\vrepset$.
-So, is any density with $\rho(x)=0$ either not $v$-representable at all or can it only be represented by a $v\notin\affspace^*$?
+\begin{enumerate} \item A first open question would be that of the `maximality' of the proposed $v$-representable density set $\vrepset$.
+So, is $\rho\in\affspace$, $\rho\geq 0$, with $\rho(x)=0$ at one or many $x\in\T$ not $v$-representable by any $v\in\affspace^*$?
 This is equivalent to the statement that any $v\in\affspace^*$ yields a ground-state density that is gapped away from zero, i.e., $\rho\in\vrepset$.
 Such a result would close the circle and allow for a well-defined mapping between the potential and density sets $\affspace^*$ and $\vrepset$ (yet not necessarily a one-to-one mapping due to potential non-unique $v$-representability and the possible occurrence of degeneracies).

 \item Another obvious open question is the possibility of a generalization to a $(d\geq 2)$-dimensional torus domain or other more-dimensional compact manifolds.
 The current method critically uses the embedding $H^{1} = W^{1,2} \hookrightarrow L^\infty$ from Lemma~\ref{lem:embeddings} which only holds for $d=1$.
 This is then employed for showing that $\vrepset$ is open (Lemma~\ref{lem:open}) and also to have a kinetic bound for potentials from $\affspace^*$ (Lemma~\ref{lem:v-kinetic-bound}).
 Other Sobolev embeddings are available, and in $d\geq 2$ dimensions $W^{1,p}\hookrightarrow L^\infty$ for $p> d$ could be applied.
 But Lemma~\ref{lem:v-kinetic-bound} also critically relies on an estimate of the $W^{1,2}$-norm by the kinetic energy, which is again needed to show applicability of the KLMN theorem, and the same is not achievable for $W^{1,p}$ with $p>2$.
 Consequently, a generalization to higher dimensions requires a different approach.
 In any case, we would not expect that the basic finding of this work would change in higher dimensions: That in order to represent a reasonable class of densities with finite kinetic energy, distributional potentials have to be considered.